EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Materials and Methods

-BCIs are generally categorized into two types, depending on the EEG feature of interest \cite{Lotte2015}: event-related and oscillatory. \textit{Event-Related Potential} (ERP) BCIs are designed to detect an EEG response to a known, time-locked external stimulus.
-They are generally robust across subjects and contain well-stereotyped waveforms, enabling the exact time course of the ERP to be modeled through machine learning efficiently \cite{Fazel2012}.
-BCI systems can also leverage desynchronization/synchronization of EEG oscillations, such as those which might occur during a self-paced mental task or a change in user mental state.
-In contrast to ERP-based BCIs, which rely mainly on the detection of the ERP waveform from some external event or stimulus, \textit{Oscillatory} BCIs use the signal power of specific EEG frequency bands for external control and are generally not time-locked to an external stimulus \cite{Pfurtscheller2001}.
+BCIs are generally categorized into two types, depending on the EEG feature of interest \cite{Lotte2015}: event-related and oscillatory. \textit{Event-Related Potential} (ERP) BCIs are designed to detect a high amplitude and low frequency EEG response to a known, time-locked external stimulus.
+They are generally robust across subjects and contain well-stereotyped waveforms, enabling the time course of the ERP to be modeled through machine learning efficiently \cite{Fazel2012}.
+In contrast to ERP-based BCIs, which rely mainly on the detection of the ERP waveform from some external event or stimulus, \textit{Oscillatory} BCIs use the signal power of specific EEG frequency bands for external control and are generally asynchronous \cite{Pfurtscheller2001}.
 When oscillatory signals are time-locked to an external stimulus, they can be represented through event-related spectral perturbation (ERSP) analyses \cite{Makeig1993}.
-Oscillatory BCIs are more difficult to train, generally due to the lower SNR as well as greater variation across subjects \cite{Pfurtscheller2001}.
-Oscillatory BCIs are also more susceptible to external noise sources when compared to ERP BCIs, and thus require more data and/or more advanced signal processing approaches to design effective systems \cite{Lotte2015}.
+Oscillatory BCIs are more difficult to train, generally due to the lower signal-to-noise ratio (SNR) as well as greater variation across subjects \cite{Pfurtscheller2001}.
+A summary of the data used in this manuscript can be found in Table \ref{Data-Description}